stringzzz/Chatbot_CHELSEA2/Chatbot_CHELSEA_0p25/readme.md

 python3 chatbotCHELSEA.py sr

-If you are in text mode, you can activate speech rec mode by entering 'enable speech'.
+If you are in text mode, you can activate speech recognition mode by entering 'enable speech'.
 Likewise, you can switch to text mode by saying 'disable speech' when it is listening.
 That's about it for now.
 You can virtually teach CHELSEA whatever you want, there is no filter.